Washburn Rural North Middle School: A Strong Start

 Identity Inside the Building

-A new school doesn’t inherit an identity.
+A new school does not inherit an identity.
 It has to be built.

 Washburn Rural Middle School has been part of the district for decades.
-This was the first time they were opening a second middle school, which meant everything that normally feels established had to be decided from scratch.
+This was the first time a second middle school was being opened, which meant everything that normally feels established had to be defined from the ground up.
 The name, the mascot, the colors.
-Those decisions didn’t happen in isolation.
-They involved students, families, and the broader community, all working toward something that felt like it belonged to them.
+Those decisions were shaped by students, families, and the broader community, creating something people could recognize as their own.

-By the time the building was finished, that identity was already starting to take shape.
-It showed up in the environmental graphics, the values displayed on the walls, and the smaller details throughout the space.
-Those elements aren’t decorative.
-They are how a school begins to define itself in a way people can actually see and recognize.
+By the time the building was finished, that identity was already taking form.
+It showed up in the environmental graphics, the values on the walls, and the details throughout the space.
+These elements are not decorative.
+They are how a school begins to define itself in a way people can see and understand.

-Photographing those pieces was about more than filling out the set.
-It was about documenting the earliest version of that identity while it’s still new.
-Before traditions exist.
-Before the space has a history.
+Photographing those pieces was about documenting that identity at its earliest stage, before traditions exist and before the space has a history.

-Because for the students walking in on day one, this isn’t an addition to something familiar.
-It’s the starting point.
+For the students walking in on day one, this is not an addition to something familiar.
+It is the starting point.

 Reducing Friction Before Day One

-Some of the most valuable work from this project wasn’t the still photography.
-It was the ability to help the school communicate how things would actually work before anyone showed up.
+The most valuable work in this project was not the still photography.
+It was helping the school communicate how things would actually work before anyone showed up.

-Aerial footage of the parking lot gave them a clear way to explain traffic flow and drop-off procedures ahead of the school year.
-Parents could see exactly where to go, how the system worked, and what to expect before they ever pulled into the lot.
+Aerial footage of the parking lot made it possible to clearly show traffic flow and drop-off procedures ahead of the school year.
+Parents could see where to go, how the system worked, and what to expect before ever pulling into the lot.

-That level of clarity changes things.
+That level of clarity changes how a place functions.
 It saves time, reduces stress, and prevents problems before they arise.
-It’s not flashy, but it directly impacts how smoothly a place functions on day one.
-When you can remove uncertainty for the people you serve, everything runs better.
+It is not flashy, but it directly impacts how smoothly day one unfolds.

 What This Turned Into

-The final set of images gave Washburn Rural North Middle School something they could use immediately.
+The final set of visuals gave Washburn Rural North Middle School something they could use immediately.

-This wasn’t about documenting a building.
+This was not about documenting a building.
 It was about helping a school start on solid ground.